Skip to Content

 Topping

-1. Toss the sliced peaches with the brown sugar and the almond extract.
+• Toss 4 peaches (sliced) with 4 oz brown sugar and ½ teaspoon almond extract.
 Allow to macerate for 30 minutes to an hour.
 Line the bottom of an 8" square or 9" round pan with parchment paper or butter and flour the pan.

-2. Drain the peaches and set aside.
-Combine the peach juice with the butter in a small saucepan and bring the mixture to a boil.
+• Drain the peaches and set aside.
+Combine the peach juice with 2 oz unsalted butter in a small saucepan and bring the mixture to a boil.
 Allow to boil for 1 minute to thicken.
 Pour the warm caramel into the prepared pan.
 Arrange the peach slices onto the caramel.
 Place the pan in the freezer while preparing the batter

 Batter